skip to content

 Accept Cookies

-Cookie settings
+Cookie consent

 CCS – carbon capture and storage – a pre-requisite for clean hydrogen and ammonia production from natural gas.
 Equinor has long experience with CO2 storage in the Snøhvit and Sleipner fields on the Norwegian continental shelf.
 This experience is utilised in the Northern Lights project where Equinor together with Shell and Total is developing the world’s first open-source CO2 transport and storage infrastructure where CO2 can be captured and shipped from industrial sites and injected for permanent storage several thousand metres below the seabed in the North Sea.
 This CCS infrastructure can of course also be used to manage the CO2 from blue hydrogen/ammonia production.
 Operations of the Northern Lights project is scheduled to start in 2024.